Khanh Luu

 Use the following form to submit your proposal.

-In case of any questions regarding the Acceleration Program please contact us at [email protected].
+If you have any questions about the Acceleration Program, please contact us at [email protected].

-Professional and Educational activities have a great variety of Programs and Contests in order to serve its goals and mission.
+The Professional and Educational Activities Committee organizes a great variety of programs and contests in order to serve its goals and mission.

 The Local Language program is intended to promote activities (online or in person) and online content in different countries, aside from English, in Region 8.